VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 instances and API calls that affect all instances simultaneously (such as calibration and emergency stops).

+Manipulator platforms are also responsible for taking inputs in "Unified Space" and converting them into each platform's particular coordinate system.
+Unified Space is defined as the right-hand coordinate system rotated 180° around the Y-axis.
+This means +X is to the left, +Y is forward, +Z is downward, and +Depth is also downward.

 In code, a platform is represented as a class that inherits the abstract class `PlatformHandler`.
 The `PlatformHandler` class defines the implementation of events and pre-implements standard error checking for input and output.